 Santander Totta has the best financial ratings in the sector.
-The Bank's current long-term debt rating notations compared to those of Portugal are as follows: Fitch - BBB+ (Portugal - BBB); Moody's - Baa3 (Portugal - Baa3); Standard & Poor's - BBB (Portugal - BBB); and DBRS - A (Portugal - BBB high).
+The Bank's current long-term debt rating notations compared to those of the Portuguese Republic are as follows: Fitch - BBB+ (Portugal - BBB); Moody's - Baa3 (Portugal - Baa3); Standard & Poor's - BBB (Portugal - BBB); and DBRS - A (Portugal - BBB high).